 The due diligence process in the Czech Republic is well established and standardized.
-Disclosure of documents and information, however, is still very much driven by the seller, and the buyer has limited independent sources from which to confirm issues such as litigation, compliance, environmental exposures and regulatory risks.
-Post-closing confirmatory due diligence is one of the ways to avoid risks.
+The disclosure of documents and information, however, is still very much driven by the seller, and the buyer has limited independent sources from which to confirm issues such as litigation, compliance, environmental exposures and regulatory risks.
+Post-closing confirmatory due diligence is one way to avoid risks.

-It is common to reflect any risks that the buyer is not able to sufficiently verify from other sources (litigation exposure, anti-bribery risks, import/export compliance) into transaction documents, combined with escrow arrangements.
+It is common to reflect any risks that the buyer is not able to sufficiently verify from other sources (litigation exposure, anti-bribery risks or import/export compliance) into transaction documents, combined with escrow arrangements.
 Privacy, information security and related matters have arisen recently as issues that require significant attention from the buyer's side.

-Independent appraisal is generally not required for share deals and for some forms of asset deals.
-In some more sophisticated transactions (spin-offs, other types of divesting of operational business), independent appraisal reports are required by governmental authorities in order to record the divesting process in the Czech Commercial Register.
+Independent appraisal is generally not required for share deals and some forms of asset deals.
+In some more sophisticated transactions (spin-offs and other types of divesting of operational business), independent appraisal reports are required by governmental authorities to record the divesting process in the Czech Commercial Register.

 Wire transfers of funds are common and wire transfers through the SWIFT Code international system are also common.
-Generally, no approval by Czech authorities such as the Ministry of Finance or Czech National Bank is required to make an investment, although, in some cases, simple reporting to the Czech National Bank is required.
+Generally, no approval by Czech authorities, such as The Ministry of Finance or Czech National Bank, is required to make an investment.
+In some cases, simple reporting to the Czech National Bank is required.